logo

 3. Reconnect the battery cable firmly.

-If it doesn’t power on, reopen it and double-check that the battery connector is fully seated.
+If the laptop doesn't power on, reopen it and double-check that the battery connector is fully seated.

 When it’s smarter to bring it in